izyumidev/izyumidev/README.md

 Learning Rust personally and studying Cybersecurity at Penn State.

-Some programming stuff I'm confident with: TypeScript (and JS), Astro, React, Ionic, HTML/CSS, SQL, Git, and Java.
+Some programming stuff I'm confident with: TypeScript (and JS), Astro, React, Rust, Swift, Ionic, HTML/CSS, SQL, Git, and Java.

 ## Projects I'm working on currently